For $600 One-Way, Southwest Should Offer Business Select Passengers Access to Contract Lounges

 What do you think about this idea?
 Does charging $613 for Business Select make sense?

 Time is money…taking a connection when you can go direct for a few bucks more is insane.
 Dropped AA last year and haven’t looked back.
 I fly almost every week and despite not having a first class upgrade option like AA with my Plat status, SWA flexibility and service make up for it.
 Out of Omaha, SWA is cost competitive and the miles are actually usable.
 Yea, the business select fares are stupid, but you’re paying more based on demand and timing versus perks.
-Delta on the other hand has been fabulous the past few trips…would consider flying them more… Read more »
+Delta on the other hand has been fabulous the past few trips…would consider flying them more if not for the limited options out of OMA.

 Great post that hits the nail on the head.
 Many people prefer comfort over cost.
 With lounges and first class upgrades, the big 3 are a better choice for many.
 On SW you could fly 100 flights a year and will never get a free upgrade to a comfortable 1st class seat.
 That said, the more the big 3 shift to a revenue based model that downgrades people like me who fly a lot of short haul domestic flights, the less rewarding it is.
 If SW had 2 cabin configurations, I would switch to them in a heartbeat.